-2. Burst Pipes
+2. Burst Water Pipes

+However, some scenarios don’t follow this rule.
 For example, you might have a pipe that runs through your walls, which you would think would be your responsibility.
-If that pipe serves both your unit and the unit above you, though, it will be up to the strata property owner to fix.
-Pipes that run inside the wall between two units typically fall to the strata property owner as well.
+However, if that pipe services both your lot and the lot above you, it will be the responsibility of the owners corporation to fix it.
+Burst pipes that run inside the wall between two strata property lots typically fall to the strata owners corporation too.

-If the mould or mildew is on the internal walls of your unit, it will likely be up to you to fix.
-However, if it forms on the ceiling, floor, external walls or shared walls, the body corporate should take care of it.
+In cases of water damage, there is a chance that mould and mildew will form if the problem is not addressed quickly or if the repair technician doesn’t do a thorough job of drying out the area.
+If mould or mildew is located on the internal walls of your lot, it will most likely be up to you to fix.
+However, if it forms on the ceiling, floor, external walls or shared boundary walls, the strata owners corporation is responsible.

 3. Leaking Fixtures

+Fortunately, these tend to be relatively easy fixes so you shouldn’t need to worry about too much of an impact on your wallet.
 Depending on the extent of the damage, you may be able to simply repair or replace the seal to get everything working properly again.
-In cases of major damage, you might have to replace the entire fixture.
+In cases of major damage, you might need to replace the entire fixture.

 4. Balcony Leaks

-You may be left to your own devices to deal with this problem.
+You may be left on your own devices to deal with this problem.
 Often, all you’ll need to do is have a brief chat with your neighbour to get them to be more mindful of where the water is going.

-5. Major vs Minor Repairs
+5. Major vs. Minor Repairs and Maintenance

 Still Unsure?
-Speak to Tunnel Vision Plumbers
+Speak to Tunnel Vision Today!

 No matter who takes strata plumbing responsibility, you’ll need a plumber who is experienced in working on strata properties, like our technicians here at Tunnel Vision.